vishalbarad/Face_mask_detection_transferlearning/README.md

 At the end i got 87% validation accuracy and 87% training accuracy.

-Then again i just saved model as 'Face_mask.h5' https://drive.google.com/file/d/1WdGiJbE3KJpEVA38I3aEK64DaN74gtIj/view?usp=sharing .
+Then again i just saved model as 'Face_mask.h5' (Model is >200mb so you can download from this link https://drive.google.com/file/d/1WdGiJbE3KJpEVA38I3aEK64DaN74gtIj/view?usp=sharing.)

 After downloading model i made 'prediction.ipynb' file using Opencv to predict output.